bradchristie/taminations-flutter/assets/c3a/single_concept.md

 ## Single Shakedown

-From dancers back-to-back only: In one smooth motion, Quarter Right, two-person Counter Rotate, and Roll.
+From dancers back-to-back only:
+In one smooth motion, Quarter Right, two-person Counter Rotate, and Roll.
 This call cannot be fractionalized.

-Comment: “Two-person Counter Rotate” is equivalent to a Mini-Wave Hinge, but does not imply hand contact.
+Comment: "Two-person Counter Rotate" is equivalent to a Mini-Wave Hinge, but does not imply hand contact.
 This choice of wording emphasizes the relationship to Shakedown.

 >
 > ![alt](single-11.png)